anderson-aristotle/spa-study/study.md

 ## Define "page" as used by non-developers

 What do users mean when they say "page"?
-What did you mean before your started your search to define SPAs?
+What did you think before you started your search to define SPAs?

 ```md